openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 sharing an email address and password.
 Channel managers can rename or otherwise change files only in the channels that they can access.
 To manage a YouTube channel, your email address must be given management access.

-Video administrators can give members of course teams management access to a channel in a process that is similar to :ref:`establishing access to the YouTube account<Establish Access to YouTube Account>`.
-To do so, they obtain the email addresses of one or more of the course team members and then invite them to manage the channel.

 ===============================
 Adding a Channel Manager